 Over 45% of academy players are born between September and November (source: the article: Kevin De Bruyne developed late but would England have patience?
 Adam Bate, July 2016), which proves that the current system prefers the oldest in a given age category and the most developed in terms of physicality.
 What is the reason for this, since late maturing players not only play professionally, but are also among the best in the world?

-Perhaps not development, but focusing on performance and winning in one’s age category is more important than individual development and managing the learning potential of young players.
-In this same article one can read that in order to keep talented 15-year-olds, the Belgian federation created two teams: early and late maturing players.
+Perhaps not development but focusing on performance and winning in one’s age category is more important than individual development and managing the learning potential of young players.
+In this same article one can read that in order to keep talented fifteen-year-olds, the Belgian federation created two teams: early and late maturing players.
 Belgian coaches made an excellent decision, thanks to which, today we can watch one of the best ball passing players – Kevin De-Bruyne, European midfielder Edin Hazard, the excellent goalkeeper Thibaut Courtois, and the striker Romelu Lukaku and Dries Martens.
 These players were already maturing early at the cognitive-psychological level, and they had excellent learning potential.
 What they needed was to be understood and what physical level they had currently reached, the value of the learning process, patience and time.
 This is a good example of how to manage the learning process of late maturing players, so as to increase the chances of developing their qualities.
 Interestingly, Belgian clubs turned away many late maturing players, which were taken under the wing of the Belgian federation, who saw their exceptional potential in terms of anticipation, perception and intelligence.